robbiemcilwaine/robbiemcilwaine/README.md

 # My name is Robbie Mcilwaine

 - 🔭 Recent graduate of **Bright Network's Software Engineering academy**.
-Here, I took part in classes covering a range of technologies, industry practices and programming languages, and actively contributed towards group projects in the front and back end.
+Here, I took part in classes covering a range of technologies, industry practices and programming languages, as well as actively contributed towards group projects in the front and back end.

 - 🖥️ Front end: **HTML, CSS**, **JavaScript**, **React**